 |Ranking score and category|

 Wesley College is a private institution that was founded in 1873.
-It has a total undergraduate enrollment of 1,791, its setting is city, and the campus size is 50 acres.
+It has a total undergraduate enrollment of 1,587, its setting is urban, and the campus size is 50 acres.
 It utilizes a semester-based academic calendar.
-Wesley College's ranking in the 2013 edition of Best Colleges is Regional Colleges (North), 33.
-Its tuition and fees are $21,512 (2012-13).
+Wesley College's ranking in the 2014 edition of Best Colleges is Regional Colleges (North), 38.
+Its tuition and fees are $23,540 (2013-14).

-Wesley College is a small school in Dover, Del., about 80 miles from both Philadelphia and Baltimore.
-Students at Wesley College can choose from about 30 bachelor’s degree programs and four associate’s degree programs.
-Graduate students can earn master’s degrees in nursing, education, business administration, and environmental science.
-Outside the classroom, Wesley students can get involved in more than 30 campus clubs, which includes several Greek organizations, The Whetstone newspaper, and the Student Government Association.
+Wesley College is a small school in Dover, Delaware, about 80 miles from both Philadelphia and Baltimore.
+Undergraduate students at Wesley College can choose from more than 20 areas of study.
+Graduate students can earn master's degrees in fields including nursing, education, business administration and environmental science.
+Outside the classroom, Wesley students can get involved in more than 30 campus clubs, including several Greek organizations, The Whetstone newspaper and the Student Government Association.
 Student athletes can play at the intramural level or join the navy-and-white Wesley College Wolverines varsity sports teams, which compete in various conferences of the NCAA Division III.

 |School mission and unique qualities (as provided by the school):|

 Located in historic Dover, Delaware, Wesley College is well positioned to meet today's challenges.
 Its enrollment growth, faculty enhancement, physical facilities expansion and creative programs stand it in good stead to become a higher education beacon in the eastern United States.

 |Religious affiliation||United Methodist|

 When applying to Wesley College, it's important to note the application deadline is April 30, and the early decision deadline is November 1.
 Scores for either the ACT or SAT test are due May 1.
 The application fee at Wesley College is $25.
 It is less selective, with an acceptance rate of 62.6 percent.